bottlerocket-os/bottlerocket/variants/README.md

 The documentation for [packages](../packages/) covers how to create a package.
 Information about API settings for variants can be found in the [models](../sources/models/) documentation.

+### User data
+Bottlerocket variants ingest TOML-formatted [user data](../README.md#using-user-data) from various sources in a predefined order.
+All variants first attempt to read user data from `/var/lib/bottlerocket/user-data.toml`.
+AWS variants then retrieve user data from IMDS.
+VMware variants will attempt to read user data from a mounted CD-ROM (from a file named "user-data" or from an OVF file), and then from VMware's guestinfo interface.

+If a setting is defined in more than one source, the value in later sources will override earlier values.
+For example, in a VMware variant, settings read from the guestinfo interface will override settings from CD-ROM, and settings from CD-ROM will override settings from the file.

 ## Variants

 ### aws-k8s-1.18: Kubernetes 1.18 node